Any links on this page that lead to products on Amazon are affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Though it’s a little heavier, there’s still great maneuverability here.
 It’s a solid piece that will work from your beginner years and beyond.

-#3 Babolat Pure Aero Tennis Racquet
+#3 Babolat Aero Tennis Racquet

 If you need the best tennis racquet for beginners, this one may be exactly what you need.
+It’s not an unfamiliar racket as many on the tour are swinging this on court.

 It’s no Wilson when it comes to pricing, but it’s worth the investment no matter which way you look at it.

 Babolat spared no attention to detail on this one.
+It’s been updated over the years, but the general feel of it has remained.

 This Babolat racquet comes strung at a tension of 55 lbs with nylon strings that are durable and inexpensive – and can last for ages.

 Expect this racquet to get you through thick and thin out on the court.
+You’ll wonder how you could play without it!

 The comfortable counterbalance of control in this 11-ounce racquet gives you excellent spin no matter what stroke you hit with it.